Trust & AI Fairness

 - Surface NZ-relevant context only when it matters.
 Work rights are noted if the candidate volunteered them.
 NZ qualifications are recognised.
 Overseas experience is treated as experience.

 - Same structure for every applicant.
-Every candidate for a role gets the same three-question Guided Interview format, generated from the same job ad and the same prompt, and the same brief schema.
-The exact wording of each question is generated fresh by the AI each time (and may vary slightly), but the type, focus, and difficulty are consistent across applicants.
+Every candidate for a role is briefed with the same schema, from the same job ad, by the same prompt with the same fairness rules.
 No bespoke shortcuts, no preferential templates.

 - Use NZ English.
 No North-American defaults bleeding through into recommendations or watch-outs.

-We test these rules.
-We can't claim they hold in every single case — large language models are probabilistic — but we surface and audit them, and we welcome candidate disputes when something looks off (Section 8 below).
+These rules are written into every single brief request.
+We can't claim they hold in every single case — large language models are probabilistic — and we welcome candidate disputes when something looks off (Section 8 below).

 5. Your data, your control